 The IRS imposes certain limits on tax-qualified plans, such as establishing a maximum amount of salary that can be used to calculate plan benefits, and the maximum benefit that a retirement plan can pay a participant at age 65 and other retirement ages.
 The government adjusts these limits from time to time.
 Lower limits applicable for prior years may affect your benefits.

 Vested means nonforfeitability, that is, you have the nonforfeitable right to the value of the vested portion of your interest in the plan.
 You are always 100% vested in (a) the current value of your own before-tax and after-tax contributions to the plan, (b) any rollover contributions to the plan, (c) any in-plan Roth conversion accounts under the plan, (d) any MHRS Plan Account contributions to the plan, and (e) any dividends attributable to your interest in the MMC Stock Fund.
 You will also become fully vested in Company matching contributions and any MMC fixed company contributions transferred from the Marsh & McLennan Companies 401(k) Savings & Investment Plan on certain events, such as death, disability or termination of the plan.

 Vesting service generally includes your time of employment with the Company.
 Vesting service may also include:

 - service with non-participating companies in Marsh McLennan's or MMA's controlled group of companies (e.g., a foreign subsidiary).

 - credit for service if you were initially hired by MMA as a leased employee and you subsequently become an employee.

 - service with a predecessor employer if that employer's plan is merged into this Plan and you participated in that plan.

-- service performed for your employer before its acquisition by MMA as determined by Marsh & McLennan Companies' in accordance with the Plan document.
+- service performed for your employer before its acquisition by MMA as determined by Marsh McLennan's in accordance with the Plan document.